amykapernick/modern_front_end_fundamentals/docs/semantic-html/exercises.md

 ### 1.3.2 Figures and Captions

 Add a figure element around our image and give it a caption for people to see.
-The caption doesn’t need to describe the image but should be an add-on to it.
+The caption doesn't need to describe the image but should be an add-on to it.

 ### 1.3.3 Picture Element